 Music Lesson Commitment

-Students will receive thirty 30-minute lessons over the course of the academic year, averaging ten lessons each term.
+Students will receive on average 25-30 30-minute lessons over the course of the academic year.
 Parents/guardians will be charged directly by the Visiting Music Teacher.
 Lessons will continue from one academic year to the next unless the correct notice is given or the student leaves the school.

 Parents/guardians can expect to receive a report from the Visiting Music Teachers on their child’s progress once a year.
-Parents may contact their child’s Music Teacher directly at any time, using the contact details on their invoices.
-Parents will be given the opportunity to meet Visiting Music Teachers during the Parents’ Music Week during the Lent Term.
+Parents may contact their child’s Music Teacher directly between 8.30am-6.30pm, Heads of Section and VMTs will respond when possible.
+Please use the contact details on their invoices.
+Parents will be given the opportunity to meet Visiting Music Teachers during the Parents’ Music Week during the Michaelmas and Lent Terms.

 Music Assessment and Examination